Why Neurodivergent Practice is Effective When Other Methods Have Failed

 Frequently Asked Questions

-u003cstrongu003eHow is Real-Time Neuroplasticity Practice™ different from traditional therapy?u003c/strongu003e
+u003cstrongu003eHow is Real-Time Neuroplasticity Practice™ different from traditional clinical practice?u003c/strongu003e

-Traditional therapy processes past experiences and addresses emotional wounds.
+Traditional clinical practice processes past experiences and addresses emotional wounds.
 Real-Time Neuroplasticity Practice™ focuses on skill-building, performance optimization, and real-time support when you’re struggling. u003cbru003eu003cbru003eMany clients benefit from both simultaneously.
 You can work with a practitioner to process emotional issues while engaging in neurodivergent practice to build practical, real-world skills specific to your neurodivergent brain.
-The practice accelerates therapy outcomes by providing the real-world skill-building that therapy addresses conceptually.
+The practice accelerates clinical outcomes by providing the real-world skill-building that clinical practice addresses conceptually.

 u003cstrongu003eDo I need a formal identification to work with neurodivergent practice?u003c/strongu003e